U1320100568/modal/README.md

 # React Native

 - react native use `ModalContext.native.js` instead.
 - `icon-x.png` file is required for close button.
-Put it in where ModalContext.native.js is.
+Put it in the same folder where ModalContext.native.js is.